AliceO2Group/simulation/docs/o2dpgworkflow/anchored.md

 # Anchored MC

+!!! warning ""

+  Note that anchoring MCs are currently not supported on Mac!

 In "anchored" MC simulations, conditions are set to match those during a real data taking run at a given time such as LHC filling scheme, included ALICE detectors, interaction rate etc.
 Anchored MC productions are crucial for physics analyses to have realistic simulated samples.